oglego/duckdb_clamp/README.md

 # DuckDB Clamp Extension

-The Clamp extension adds a small family of scalar functions to DuckDB for restricting values to a range.
+The Clamp extension introduces range-clamping scalar functions to DuckDB.
+Initial development focuses on saturation arithmetic, with future plans to expand into additional math-based functions.

 It currently provides: